Law of the European Union

 European Union law is a system of supranational laws operating within the 27 member states of the European Union (EU).
 Originally referred to as Community law, it has grown over time since the 1952 founding of the European Coal and Steel Community, to promote peace, social justice, a social market economy with full employment, and environmental protection.
 The Treaties of the European Union agreed to by member states form its constitutional structure.
 EU law is interpreted by, and EU case law is created by, the judicial branch, known collectively as the Court of Justice of the European Union.

 Legal Acts of the EU are created by a variety of EU legislative procedures involving the popularly elected European Parliament, the Council of the European Union (which represents member governments), the European Commission (a cabinet which is elected jointly by the Council and Parliament) and sometimes the European Council (composed of heads of state).
 Only the Commission has the right to propose legislation.

 Legal acts include regulations, which are automatically enforceable in all member states; directives, which typically become effective by transposition into national law; decisions on specific economic matters such as mergers or prices which are binding on the parties concerned, and non-binding recommendations and opinions.
 Treaties, regulations, and decisions have direct effect – they become binding without further action, and can be relied upon in lawsuits.
 EU laws, especially Directives, also have an indirect effect, constraining judicial interpretation of national laws.
 Failure of a national government to faithfully transpose a directive can result in courts enforcing the directive anyway (depending on the circumstances), or punitive action by the Commission.
 Implementing and delegated acts allow the Commission to take certain actions within the framework set out by legislation (and oversight by committees of national representatives, the Council, and the Parliament), the equivalent of executive actions and agency rulemaking in other jurisdictions.

 New members may join if they agree to follow the rules of the union, and existing states may leave according to their "own constitutional requirements".
-The withdrawal of the United Kingdom resulted in a body of retained EU law copied into UK law.
+The withdrawal of the United Kingdom resulted in a body of retained EU law copied into the legal systems of England and Wales, Scotland and Northern Ireland.